Mushroom Compost: What It Is, What It Does, And How To Make It

 If you’ll be using this compost to grow mushrooms, you will still need to pasteurize it (or, if you used hardwood sawdust, you have to fully sterilize it).

 For composts made out of straw, manure, or coffee grounds, that is extremely easy – bring a large pot of water to a rolling boil, and then place your compost material in a mesh or cloth bag.
 Submerge this in the pot, turning off the heat, and let it sit for an hour to an hour and a half.
-Your material is now pasteurized.
+Your material is now pasteurized and you’re closer to the moment you can use mushroom compost.

 Sterilization is a little more complicated.
 The easiest way to do this is to cook your substrate in a pressure cooker at 15PSI and over 250 degrees for 2.5 hours.
 You will need to make sure moisture is introduced prior to this process, and that your substrate’s already inside of its grow bag, because this process will sterilize both the grow bag and the substrate.